Kucoin/kucoin-api-docs/source/localizable/index.html.md

 For some specific topics (e.g. /market/level3), **privateChannel** is available.
 The default value of **privateChannel** is **false**.
 If the **privateChannel** is set to **true**, the user will only receive messages related himself on the topic.
 The format of the **topic** field in the returned data is **{topic}:privateChannel:{userId}**.

 #### response
-If the response is set as ture, the system would return the ack messages after the unsubscription succeed.
+If the response is set as true, the system would return the ack messages after the unsubscription succeed.

 ## UnSubscribe
 Unsubscribe from topics you have subscribed to.